stossy11/Pluvia/README.md

 Important Notice
 ================

-Development of Pluvia is now discontinued, and no support is available for it.
-It is not compatible with macOS 12.3 Monterey or newer versions.
+You need Python 2 that you can get from here https://www.python.org/downloads/release/python-2718/

-What is Pluvia?
+What is Pluviana?
 ===============
-Pluvia allows you to untethered downgrade your iPhone 4 without SHSH blobs!
+Pluviana allows you to untethered downgrade your iPhone 4 without SHSH blobs and it is an newly maintained version of Pluvia!

 It uses the iOS 7.1.2 iBoot exploit "De Rebus Antiquis" by @xerub and @dora2-iOS.

 Limitations
 ===========
+* Needs Python 2
-* Only for Mac!
+* Only for Mac (macOS 10.11+ could work with 10.9+)!
-* Only supports iPhone3,1.
+* Only supports iPhone3,1 (iPhone 4 GSM).
   - Support for iPhone3,2 and 3,3 is not easily possible because the iBoot exploit utilized by Pluvia has not been ported to those devices, and there is almost no documentation of how to do so.
 * Only supports iOS 5.1.1 (9B206), 6.x, and 7.x.
 * Can only jailbreak iOS 5.1.1 and 6.1.3

 **NOTE: 8GB iPhone 4's that shipped with iOS 6 can only run iOS 6 and newer, NOT iOS 4 or 5.
 This almost certainly can't be fixed.**

-How to use Pluvia
+How to use Pluviana
 =================

 1) Creating the patched IPSW

 Run ./make_ipsw.sh <Input_IPSW> jailbreak (if you want to jailbreak)